31 Essential Black-Owned Restaurants You Should Know in LA

 Stevie's Creole Cafe

 How to order: Walk-ins only for dine-in.
 Call 323-413-2494 for pickup or pickup and delivery via Chownow.

 The Gourmet Cobbler Factory

 How to order: Call 626-795-1005 to place your order.
 The Gourmet Cobbler Factory is open Thursday through Sunday.

 Post & Beam

-Chef Brandon Gray had been working in LA’s favorite kitchens (Providence, Trois Mec, Cape Seafood & Provisions, and Best Girl at the Ace Hotel) for years and was considering a career change when the COVID-19 pandemic struck.
-Like so many in his industry, Brandon pulled off a BMX-style pivot with the launch of Brandoni Pepperoni, a one-man pizza joint that he operates out of his Mid-City apartment, even earning the approval of KCRW’s Good Food radio host, Evan Kleiman.
+Chef Brandon Gray had been working in LA’s favorite kitchens (Providence, Trois Mec, Cape Seafood & Provisions) for years and was considering a career change when the COVID-19 pandemic struck.
+Like so many in the industry, Gray pulled off a BMX-style pivot with the launch of Brandoni Pepperoni, a one-man pizza joint that he operates out of his Mid-City apartment, even earning the approval of KCRW’s Good Food radio host, Evan Kleiman.
 Gray’s pies change with the season and his current special is Cheddar 23, with Nueske’s Bacon, mozzarella, smoked mascarpone, a Gomez Munak Farm egg, pecorino cheese, and cracked black pepper.
-Don’t sleep on his “Bonus Tracks,” or sides like wings with housemade ranch or blue cheese dressing and a Next Episode tiramisu with Italian meringue, Valrhona chocolate, and Italian liqueurs, that’s also a must-order.
+Don’t sleep on his “Bonus Tracks,” or sides like wings with housemade ranch or blue cheese dressing and a Next Episode tiramisu with Italian meringue, Valrhona chocolate, and Italian liqueurs.

 Rosalind's Ethiopian Restaurant